Setting Up a Development Environment

 $ git remote set-url --push upstream git@github.com:<your-username>/django-simple-deploy.git

-is configured correctly by running:
+You can verify git is configured correctly by running:

 $ git remote -v